Call Us Today

 1. What are the Hospital hours?

-Our hospital is open for appointments Monday through Friday from 8:00am to 6:00pm (The doctors are out to lunch from 12-2).
-On Saturdays we are open from 9:00am until noon.
+Our hospital is open Monday through Friday from 7:00am to 6:00pm.
+On Saturdays we are open from 7:00am until noon.
 The clinic is closed on Sunday.

 This is a blood test that is run here in the clinic prior to surgery.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.